 And not just a general manager, but also now a minority owner and coach of the Wind Chill.

 After college, he returned to Minnesota for a consulting job and continued playing at the club level, just as he had during college offseasons.
 When the Wind Chill became a 2013 expansion team in what was then the American Ultimate Disc League (AUDL), Ben played on and off for four years before transitioning to a general manager role.
-At point, the team owner had decided to move on, so Ben stepped up to run the team while the league looked for a new owner.
+At that point, the team owner had decided to move on, so Ben stepped up to run the team while the league looked for a new owner.

 “With my event planning and background, it was a good fit.”